Vyral/andre-kwan/_posts/2019-07-08-have-you-considered-buying-with-a-renovation-loan.md

 Where can you find renovation loans, though?
 What are their qualifications?&nbsp;

-In our marketplace, the mortgage products that allow a renovation loan are **the FHA 203(k) loan, the conventional Fannie Mae homestyle loan, and Freddie Mac’s HomeReady loans.&nbsp;**
+In our marketplace, the mortgage products that allow a renovation loan are **the FHA 203(k) loan, the conventional Fannie Mae homestyle loan, and Freddie Mac’s CHOICE Renovation loans.&nbsp;**

-In the case of Freddie Mac’s HomeReady loans, neither of them have a limit in terms of how many repairs can be done, but any repairs that cost over $35,000 require a HUD consultant.
+In the case of Freddie Mac’s CHOICE Renovation loans, neither of them have a limit in terms of how many repairs can be done, but any repairs that cost over $35,000 require a HUD consultant.
 Basically, the consultant makes sure the costs are in line with the overall average and that the work is on time and up to standard.

 {% include pullquote.html %}